TimGroeneboom/napollama/ollama/README.md

 request["system"] = "Talk like a pirate for the next reply." std::cout << ollama::generate(request) << std::endl;
 ```
 This provides the most customization of the request.
 Users should take care to ensure that valid fields are provided, otherwise an exception will likely be thrown on response.
-Manual requests can be made for generate, chat, and embedding endpoints.
+Manual requests can be made for generate, chatAsync, and embedding endpoints.

 ### Handling Context
 Context from previous generate requests can be used by including a past `ollama::response` with `generate`: